Flexible working location for ALL employees is essential for accessibility

-Recently, the topic of companies ending their covid-19 work from home allowances has been a talking point across the internet.
+Recently, the topic of companies ending their covid-19 remote working allowances has been a talking point across the internet.
 A recent significant example is Apple, which indicated that its employees would soon be required to attend the office three days a week.
 The world has made massive strides in accessible employment since various locations worldwide have gone into lockdown.
-This situation has proven that not only was it possible to provide these accommodations, but they also work.
-To keep workplaces accessible, ALL employees who can feasibly work remotely should be allowed to work remotely.
+This situation has proven that not only was it possible to provide these accommodations, but that they also work effectively.
+To keep workplaces accessible, ALL employees who can feasibly work remotely should be allowed to work remotely if they choose to.

 One person working remotely is not a helpful accommodation

 In the past, some companies have allowed people with disabilities to work remotely.
 Whilst a seemingly reasonable accommodation, this can be less helpful than you'd initially assume.
 Working remotely for a company not set up for remote work can require more effort and be more draining than just working from the office.
-This means people with disabilities often juggle the complexities of their disconnected working arrangement alongside their regular job and managing their disability, something that can be a full-time job in itself.
+This means people with disabilities often juggle the complexities of their disconnected working arrangement alongside both their regular job and the added overhead of managing their disability, which can be a full-time job in itself.

-If a company correctly accepts a hybrid model where anyone can work from home, enough people will work from home for the company to adequately accommodate for it.
-This means that managing yourself compared to your team is no longer a massive task on top of your regular job.
+If a company correctly implements a hybrid model where anyone can work remotely, enough people will work remotely for the company to adequately accommodate for it.
+This means that managing yourself compared to your team is no longer a massive task on top of your regular job, and also that you’re not missing out on important information.

 Not everyone has visible disabilities